MD2Korg/software.md2k.org/content/under-the-hood/mcerebrum/architecture.md

     \vspace{-9pt}
 \end{figure}

 To analyze the effect of computation reuse, we created a single app for detecting smoking, stress, activity, and eating, and additional apps isolating the individual biomarker computations.
-The applications were run simultaneously to measure CPU and memory load and once again with computation sharing enabled. \Cref{fig:Venn} shows the features that are shared among these four biomarker computations.
+The applications were run simultaneously to measure CPU and memory load and once again with computation sharing enabled.
+This figure shows the features that are shared among these four biomarker computations.
 For example, respiration data is used for both smoking detection and stress detection, allowing preprocessing and many feature calculations to be shared resulting in lower CPU and memory utilization.  \Cref{fig:reuse} show 27 percent reduction in CPU time and 47 percent reduction in memory achieved by computation reuse.

 ## Act: Burden- and Context-Aware Interactions with participants

 The final tenet of our platform, _act_, combines both _sense_ and _analyze_ outputs to engage with a participant during his/her study period.
 Together with sensor data, direct inputs from participants are also collected in research studies.
 Participant interaction is generally grouped into three categories: _voluntary_, _prompted_, and _glanceable_.
 Voluntary inputs can be provided through self-report buttons.
 Prompted interactions allow the system to obtain information from a participant through an EMA mechanism or to provide an intervention (EMI).
 Prompts are also generated to ask participants to collect episodic data from some devices or to remind them to take medications.
 Finally, glanceable interactions are implemented by updating the graphical user interface.
 For example, real-time data quality assessment is displayed on the home screen.
-%as shown in~\Cref{fig:userinterfaces}.
 Of these, prompted inputs and interventions represent interruptions to the participant and hence must be carefully coordinated to limit user burden.

 There are several new challenges in the design of scheduling EMA and EMI prompts in research studies collecting both streaming sensor data with sense-analyze-act capability and EMAs and EMIs.
 First, prompts should be coordinated from all sources, including those generated by biomarkers, to limit burden on participants while satisfying all study requirements.
 This includes using sensor-inferred contexts and deliver prompts or interventions only when the participant is available.
 The second challenge is to incorporate sensor data quality in prompt generation so that good quality sensor data is available preceding self-reports.
-In the following, we describe study requirements (\Cref{sec:interruption}) and our design of participant interaction manager that is both burden- and context-aware (\Cref{sec:scheduling}).
+In the following, we describe [study requirements]({{< relref "#ema-emi-scheduling-requirements" >}}) and our design of [participant interaction manager that is both burden- and context-aware]({{< relref "#burden-and-context-aware-ema-emi-scheduling" >}}).

 ### EMA/EMI Scheduling Requirements

 Ecological Momentary Assessments (EMAs) are a cornerstone for biomedical studies because of their ability to obtain a participant response in the moment.
 They can be prompted randomly (to obtain unbiased daily estimates), based on time of day (to ensure coverage), based on self-reported events (to obtain context surrounding a self-reported event such as smoking lapse), and now also based on events detected by sensors (e.g., elevated stress).
 In addition, participants can also be prompted to engage in an intervention (e.g., stress relaxation), to collect episodic data from devices (e.g., blood pressure), and to remind them to take medications.
 Each prompt involves its specific constraints and irrespective of the source, each prompt represents an interruption and burden on the participant.

-Each study has a unique protocol (i.e., usually part of their innovation), requiring the EMA scheduler to work in conjunction with study-specific configuration% (described in~\Cref{sec:reuse}) that implements the rules of the study protocol.
+Each study has a unique protocol (i.e., usually part of their innovation), requiring the EMA scheduler to work in conjunction with study-specific configuration that implements the rules of the study protocol.
 Studies may involve:

 1. scheduled assessments, such as the beginning of the day, the end of the day, or at specific times,
 2. random assessment, where the time of this assessment is randomly generated within a specified window,